Skip to main content

 3. Mismatched earliest versions, post-recovery.
 If the two DBs were populated from different snapshots (or pruned independently), historical reads would be inconsistent.
 A non-zero earliest-version divergence aborts startup.

 If any check fires, the correct fix is either (a) complete the state sync described above, or (b) set evm-ss-split = false and restart.
-If data/evm_ss/ is stale from a failed attempt, remove it before state syncing.
+If the configured EVM SS directory is stale from a failed attempt, remove it before state syncing.

 Rollback